aaditidhikle/capTables/README.md

 Employee Map: is a dictionary collection of Employee objects.
 These objects hold employ name, id information.
 As well as a set of Equity awards awarded to the employee.

 Equity Event Map: contains all events of type EquityEvent mapped to a unique AwardID.

+Object oriented feautures:
+1) Seperation of concerns
+2) Single resposibility
+3) Encapsulation : by using getters and setters for private variables
+4) Information hiding
+5) Inheritance: extensibility, code reuseability, data hiding

+Future improvements:
+1) CQRS
+2) Store data in a DB.
+3) Stronger data validation through pandas library.
+4) Polymorphism can be implemented to differentiate implementation of methods for different types of shareholders.

+Code Styling guidelines: PEP8 and Google Python Style Guide